kal179/Beginners-Python-Examples/README.md

 # Beginners-Python-Examples
 Basic python CLI programs as examples
-All the examples are real world examples
+All the examples are useful examples
-This examples are introduction to programming
+This examples are of beginners level